Effective Date: 25 May 2018

 - To send you communications concerning your actions within the Marketplace (transactional emails);

 - To keep your documents (invoices, contracts, etc.) available in your Malt account;

-- To enable your use of the factoring (advance payment) service offered by our partner, Finexkap.
+- To enable your use of the factoring and advance payment service offered by our different payment providers;

-- To allow you; freelancers and clients, to leave a review/comment at the end of the assignment;
+- To allow you to leave a review/comment at the of the Assignment;

 - To assist you in the use of the platform by providing a client/freelancer service to respond to your requests.